San Jose shooting leaves 8 dead, deceased suspect identified; White House monitoring rail yard incident

 Victims include VTA employees, Davis said.

-"Our hearts are pained for the families of those we have lost in this horrific shooting," Licardo later tweeted, confirming the "shooter is deceased."
+"Our hearts are pained for the families of those we have lost in this horrific shooting," Liccardo later tweeted, confirming the "shooter is deceased."
 He said of the VTA family: "We mourn our lost coworkers and pray for the recovery of those being treated."

-Licardo said the sheriff’s office set up a reunification center for families at a county building at 70 Hedding St., near First Street.
+Liccardo said the sheriff’s office set up a reunification center for families at a county building at 70 Hedding St., near First Street.

 The VTA provides bus, light rail and other transit services throughout Santa Clara County, the largest in the Bay Area and home to Silicon Valley.